makerbot/MBCoreUtils/birdwing_codegen/README.md

 ```
 obj/
   birdwing/
-    cpp/
+    shared_cpp/
       fileone.hh
       filetwo.cc
+    machine_cpp/
+      checkoutmysushitho.cpp
+      checkoutmysushitho.h
     python/
       fileone.py
       filetwo.py
-    docs/
-      fileone.md
-      filetwo.md
   include/
     bwcoreutils/
       fileone.hh
 ```

-Note how the cpp header files were specifically copied to *obj/include/bwcoreutils*.
+Note how the shared_cpp header files were specifically copied to *obj/include/bwcoreutils*.
 This is part of a [hardcoded hack](#include_hack) in to avoid changing the existing build system for a bunch of projects.

 For an example template, see anything in *[birdwing_codegen/templates](templates)* or the [Mustache Docs](http://mustache.github.io/mustache.5.html).